Chief Investment Officer

 Noah Bragg is a senior studying Finance at Bethel University.
 Beyond the classroom, Noah is on the Bethel Men’s Golf team serving as a captain for the last two years.
 He values time with friends and family.

-Noah leads the Client Relations team for the Royal Investment Fund, LLC.
+Noah leads the Client Relations team for the Royal Investment Fund.
 His desire to be a member of the Royals Investment fund is to gain relevant experience in account and client management.
 After graduation, Noah is pursuing a career in software sales.
 His goal would be to work for a financial technology software company.

 Noah Tedlund is a senior at Bethel University studying Finance and Economics.
 Beyond his studies, Noah enjoys playing music and spending time with his horses.
 He plays the piano and is currently learning the violin.